The 5 Most Common Ways To Adjust Accounting Entries

 At the end of any accounting period, it’s crucial to make adjusting entries to your accounting journals.
-This process is meant to adjust the revenues and expenses you recorded on an accounting cycle, to create a more accurate balance sheet and income statement.
+This process is meant to adjust the revenues and expenses you recorded on an accounting cycle, to create a more accurate balance sheet and Income Statement.
 Adjusting journal entries is typically the next step in the end-of-cycle accounting process after the preparation of a trial balance, which includes a statement of all debits and credits.

-The purpose of adjusting entries is to “adjust” your accounting to reflect when income or expenses actually occurred.
+The purpose of adjusting entries is to adjust your accounting to reflect when income or expenses actually occurred.
 Most businesses use a cash accounting method, which means they record debits or credits when cash changes hands.
 Sometimes, those events do not happen at the same time as the service or product sale that is actually being accounted.

 The five most common ways in which you can go about adjusting a journal entry include:

 - Accrued revenues: You perform a service in one month but don’t bill the client until the next month.
-This “accrued revenue” would be adjusted so that it was on the books for the previous month.
+This accrued revenue would be adjusted so that it was on the books for the previous month.

 - Accrued expenses: You owe wages to employees at the end of a pay period but don’t issue paychecks until the beginning of the next month.
 Your adjusted entry would allocate the expenses in the month where the work you are paying wages for actually occurred.